 Providers generally provide one or both of the following abortion methods:

-- Procedural Abortion: This method of abortion is generally available through the second trimester of pregnancy (up to 21 weeks after the first day of your last period).
+- Procedural Abortion: This method of abortion is available in Wyoming up to 23 weeks and 6 days.
 Depending on where you are in your pregnancy, it may be by vacuum aspiration or dilation and evacuation.

 If you are a minor, a parent or guardian may need to be notified of your intent to receive an abortion and provide consent.
 Parental consent is currently required in Wyoming, Colorado, Montana, and Utah.
 To find out more about the specific requirements of the state where you will have the abortion and that state’s judicial bypass options, contact the clinic where you plan to get your abortion.